 Developing a consistent sleep schedule can help your body fall asleep faster.
 This is a view supported by the United Kingdom National Health Service, which recommends that individuals “keep regular sleep hours” and “get into a daily routine” to beat insomnia.

 The body secretes more melatonin (a sleep hormone) in darkness and starts doing so about two hours before bedtime.
 It is recommended that you dim, or better yet, turn off the lights in your room before bed.

-Avoid any nightlights as your brain interprets this to mean that it’s still daytime.
-Exposing yourself to enough sunlight during the day also helps you fall asleep faster at night.
-It ensures that your body identifies each part of the day and acts accordingly (Source).
+Avoid nightlights as your brain interprets this to mean that it’s still daytime.
+Exposing yourself to enough sunlight during the day also helps you fall asleep faster at night, and it ensures that your body identifies each part of the day and acts accordingly (Source).

 9. Don’t Look at the Clock

 Clock-watching is a harmful practice that exacerbates insomnia.
-It leads to more frustration about sleeplessness, which makes things worse (Source).
+It leads to more frustration about sleeplessness, making things worse (Source).
 Remove the clock from your bedroom, or turn it away from you if you need it for your morning alarm.